Created; 17/02/2016, Update; 04/07/2025 - 05/07/2025

 I have used 2.4GHz short-range (40M indoors or 120M in open space) Xbee radio modules.
 These modules have a serial port (TTL RS232), some digital I/O, SPI and some 10-bit analogue ports, and you can configure the ports to trade off for the desired combination of functions you require.
 These modules are similar to Wi-Fi but are used for lower-frequency signals.

-Low power 2.4GHz, Zigbee protocol sounds like the best option, Xbee offering being a de facto standard and fairly intentional modules.
+Low power 2.4GHz, Zigbee protocol sounds like the best option, Xbee offering being a de facto standard and fairly international modules.

 A pair or kit of these should be purchased, evaluated, and development should start now.